JakubSzuber/Golden-DevOps/.github/README.md

 Now you should be able to enter the main websites and Argo CD Dashboards (login page) for each environment.
 It doesn't matter if you use http:// or https:// because you will still be redirected to https.
 If you the error then probably you have to wait for the new domain's records to propagate.
 If you have a VPN then turning it on, especially on USA, can significantly reduce waiting time ([I](https://github.com/JakubSzuber) personally use and recommend Chrome extension [Urban VPN](https://chrome.google.com/webstore/detail/urban-vpn-proxy/eppiocemhmnlbhjplcgkofciiegomcon?utm_source=ext_sidebar&hl=en-US)).

-Websites should be similar to below (but with different domain).
+Websites should be similar to the below ones (but with different domains).

 <!-- TODO add here screenshot of the webiste from the internet (link of main website) -->
 <img width="100%" src="https://img.freepik.com/free-photo/grunge-black-concrete-textured-background_53876-124541.jpg" alt="Main website preview"/>